 Larry Rose’s work after a long career in commercial and editorial photography has been taking on a decided fine arts hue in recent years.
 His everyday wanderings from his home base in Redlands, California include the mountain-desert-beach venues that sit in a more or less equidistant, 45-minutes-to-everywhere triangle from him and his Nikon.
-But it is the attention he pays to what I would call “the kingdom of the small and ordinary” that distinguishes his work even more than the lush landscape we see above.
+But it is the attention he pays to what I would call “the kingdom of the small and ordinary” that distinguishes his work even more than the sprawling tableau of books we see above.

 Tiny sprigs poking assertively through the knothole of an ancient fence; rusty drainpipes and random metal shards long wedded to a slightly crumbling brick building; a newer and sleeker brick wall hosting a perfectly outlined (though partial) bicycle, projected only in afternoon shadow.
 (I’m tempted to launch into musings on Plato’s caves while beholding this shot, but I shall refrain…)